-A targeted employment area (TEA) is rural area or an area characterized by high unemployment that would benefit from the economic growth brought about by foreign investment.
-To encourage investment in these areas, the required EB-5 investment amount for projects located in TEAs is lower than for projects located in non-TEA regions.
-Currently, investment in a TEA project requires only $500,000 instead of the usual $1,000,000.
+A targeted employment area (TEA) is a rural area or an area characterized by high unemployment that would benefit from the economic growth brought about by foreign investment.
+To encourage investment in these areas, the required EB-5 investment amount for projects located in TEAs is lower than for projects located outside these areas.
+Currently, investment in a TEA project requires only $800,000 instead of the usual $1,050,000.

 Most EB-5 investors are driven by the desire to obtain green cards, so the opportunity to risk less capital is attractive.
 Consequently, it is often easier to find the required number of investors for EB-5 projects located within TEAs.
 Thus, TEA designation benefits communities, investors, and project developers.
-Several areas have been designated as TEAs, but investors and project developers can request TEA designation for additional areas that qualify.
+Investors and project developers can request TEA designation for areas that qualify.

 Types of TEA Designation

-To secure TEA designation, an EB-5 project must be located in either an area characterized by high unemployment or in a rural area.
-Additionally, each state has the authority to designate specific areas as TEAs to ensure that the program meets the unique needs of its population.
+To secure TEA designation, an EB-5 project must be located in either an area with high unemployment or in a rural area.
+Additionally, United States Citizenship and Immigration Services (USCIS) has the sole authority to determine whether an area qualifies as a TEA.

 High Unemployment TEAs

 To qualify as a high unemployment TEA, an area must have an unemployment rate of at least 150% of the national average.
-For example, the U.S. national unemployment rate was about4% in 2018.
-Therefore, to be designated a high unemployment TEA based on this information, an area would have to have an unemployment rate of at least 6%.
+For example, the U.S. national unemployment rate was 5.32% in 2019.
+Therefore, to be designated a high unemployment TEA in 2019, an area needed an unemployment rate of at least 7.98%.

 Securing TEA Designation

-Three main types of evidence are acceptable for requesting TEA designation by USCIS:
+Three main types of evidence are acceptable for demonstrating TEA status:

-- Geographic data and population statistics obtained from the U.S. Office of Management and Budget that shows that an area qualifies as a rural TEA
+- Geographic data and population statistics obtained from the U.S. Office of Management and Budget that show that an area qualifies as a rural TEA.

 Key Facts about TEA Designation